lukaSt605n/jammming/README.md

 # Jammming 🎵
 **Codecademy Portfolio Project**

 A React web app that lets you create Spotify playlists by searching for songs and saving them to your account.
-Built as part of Codecademy's Full-Stack Engineer career path.
+Built as part of Codecademy's Front End career path.

 ## Features 🎮
 ✔️ Spotify login integration